benhoskings/babushka/README.markdown

 end
 ```

 That's an expository dep that can achieve the modest goal of being on the correct git branch.
-Notice the parameter denoted by the :branch symbol, and the clear separation of test, in the `met?` block, and code, in `meet`.
+Notice the parameter denoted by the :branch symbol, and the two DSL words `met?` and `meet`: there's a clear separation of test (is the dependency met?) and code (meet the dependency).

 Running this dep when a branch change is required shows how babushka does its work in blocks of met/meet/met: a failing test, an action blindly taken, and then the same test again, hopefully passing now as a result.

     $ bin/babushka.rb 'on git branch' branch=stable
     on git branch {
-      git {
-        'git' runs from /usr/bin.
-        ✓ git is 2.3.8, which is >= 1.6.
-      } ✓ git
       Currently on master.
       meet {
         Checking out stable... done.